xAlamaos/ChatGPT_Discord-Bot/README.md

 5. Execute the shortcut and bot will finally turn on.

 > **Warning:**
-> If the executing the `INSTALL.bat` or `start_bot.bat` files won't work, try uninstalling and installing again Python.
+> If the execution the `INSTALL.bat` or `start_bot.bat` files won't work, try uninstalling and installing again Python.

 > **Aditional Note:**